Kong/docs.konghq.com/src/gateway/plugin-development/custom-logic.md

 {:.badge .enterprise}

 <div class="alert alert-warning">
-  <strong>Warning</strong>The WebSocket PDK is under active development and is
+  <strong>Warning:</strong> The WebSocket PDK is under active development and is
   considered unstable at this time.
 Backwards-incompatible changes may be made to these functions.
 </div>